alecchendev/alecchendev.github.io/content/blog/lessons-from-my-first-data-science-project/index.md

 I recently published an article about the social network of my high school, and it required me to go through the process of a normal data science project.
 For other beginners, I want to share some of the important things I learned and what the process really looks like besides its flashy outcomes.

-You don’t have to read my previous article to read this one, but I’ll leave it here in case you’re curious.
+You don’t have to read my previous article to read this one, but I’ll leave it [here](/blog/analyzing-the-social-network-of-my-high-school/) in case you’re curious.

-<a href="/blog/analyzing-the-social-network-of-my-high-school/" class="markup--anchor markup--mixtapeEmbed-anchor" data-href="/blog/analyzing-the-social-network-of-my-high-school/" title="/blog/analyzing-the-social-network-of-my-high-school/"><strong>Analyzing the Social Network of My High School</strong><br /> <em>What I learned from the data behind my high school’s senior class.</em>medium.com</a><a href="/blog/analyzing-the-social-network-of-my-high-school/" class="js-mixtapeImage mixtapeImage u-ignoreBlock" data-media-id="5d522f4e7ad79408cd505c689e96215d" data-thumbnail-img-id="1*926ELh-lw22v1SK0_gR0BA.png" style="background-image: url(1x926ELh-lw22v1SK0_gR0BA.png);"></a>

 ### Cleaning and Reformatting